-HealthPost began 31 years ago from a kitchen table in a small coastal village called Collingwood, located in the beautiful Golden Bay.
-Renowned for its spectacular beaches and lush river valleys, this place we are proud to call ‘home’ has always been a huge part of who we are.
-We’re the largest employer in Golden Bay, with a team of over 80 people locally, and our Collingwood team has planted over 10,000 native trees to enhance the biodiversity in the area.
+HealthPost began in 1988 from a kitchen table in a small coastal village called Collingwood, located in the beautiful Mohua, Golden Bay.
+Renowned for its spectacular beaches and lush river valleys, this place we're proud to call ‘home’ has always been a huge part of who we are.
+We’re the largest employer in Golden Bay, with a team of over 80 people locally, and our Collingwood team has planted over 15,000 native trees to enhance the biodiversity in the area.
 We’ve also created the HealthPost Nature Trust to help restore biodiversity in our own back yard.
 The Wharariki-Onetahua Restoration creates safe habitat for seabirds and other threatened species through revegetation, wetland restoration, pest trapping and the creation of a predator proof ecosanctuary at Cape Farewell.
 But, like many parts of Aotearoa, local livelihoods depend on tourism, so if you’re planning a break, here’s a hint: there’s plenty to discover in our little slice of paradise.

 Golden Bay is the crescent shaped north-west corner of the South Island and just over two hours’ drive from Nelson.
 And because you can enter Kahurangi National Park and the Heaphy Track by foot, or access Abel Tasman National Park with Golden Bay kayaks, plan to spend some time exploring the Nelson Tasman region if you’ve always wanted to tick some ‘great walks’ off your must-do list.

 Accessing Golden Bay by road requires a steep and long road trip over the Takaka Hill, or ‘marble mountain’ as it is known as due to its unique landscape of marble outcrops and caves.
 At an elevation of 791 metres, it’s New Zealand’s longest hill, so take the steep and winding road slowly, but it’s well worth the drive, or simply relax and enjoy the view on a Golden Bay Coachline.
-You can also fly directly into Golden Bay from Wellington with Golden Bay Air, with flights starting up again from Monday 29th June this year.
+You can also fly directly into Golden Bay from Wellington with Golden Bay Air, if time is of the essence.

 At the summit of Takaka Hill your first adventure awaits: Ngarua Caves.
 Take a guided tour and be wowed by an array of stalagmites and stalactites, and if you’re keen for more cave exploration, you’re in luck.
 With its incredibly diverse limestone entrance and astonishing selection of flora and phytokarst formations, Rawhiti Cave Trail is also something to behold.